-1. Open the Part View panel, right-click hole1 under the Setup1 node, and select the Properties option.
+1 Open the Part View panel, right-click hole1 under the Setup1 node, and select the Properties option.

-2. In the Properties dialog, click the Strategy tab, deselect the Spot Drill option, and click OK.
+2 In the Properties dialog, click the Strategy tab, deselect the Spot Drill option, and click OK.

-3. Select the Toolpaths step from the Steps panel.
+3 Select the Toolpaths step from the Steps panel.

-4. In the Simulation toolbar, click the 3D button, and then click the Play button to start the simulation.
+4 In the Simulation toolbar, click the 3D button, and then click the Play button to start the simulation.

 There is no spot drilling for that hole this time.
 If you look through the operations list, notice there is now only one spotdrill operation listed.
-MILL can optimize the part manufacturing process for you, but you control the level of automatic optimization you want.
+FeatureCAM can optimize the part manufacturing process for you, but you control the level of automatic optimization you want.

-5. Click Eject .
-The Simulation toolbar is removed from the screen.
+5 Click Eject .
+This removes the Simulation toolbar.